TACC/coe-332-sp21/docs/week10/services.rst

               image: python:3.9
               command: ['sleep', '999999999']

-(Hint: paste the contenat into a new file called ``deployment-python-debug.yml``  and then use the ``kubectl apply`` command).
+(Hint: paste the content into a new file called ``deployment-python-debug.yml``  and then use the ``kubectl apply`` command).

 2. Exec into the running pod for this deployment.
-(Hint: then find the pod name and then use the ``kubectl exec`` command, running the shell (``/bin/bash``) command in it).
+(Hint: find the pod name and then use the ``kubectl exec`` command, running the shell (``/bin/bash``) command in it).

 Once we have a shell running inside our debug deployment pod, we can try to access our flask server.
-Recall that the IP and port for the flask server were determined above to be 10.244.7.95:5000 (yours will likely be different).
+Recall that the IP and port for the flask server were determined above to be 10.244.7.95:5000 (yours will be different).

 If we try to access it using curl from within the debug container, we get: